farolfo/my-angular-seed/README.md

 ### Install

-You need to install node in your machine.
-I recommend doing this trough nvm.
+You need to install node in your machine (I recommend doing it through [nvm](https://github.com/creationix/nvm)).

-Once done, run this on install the project dependencies
+Once done, install the project dependencies

 ```
 $ npm install -g grunt-cli